 Chase Freedom overview

 The Chase Freedom card offers 5 percent cash back in categories that rotate quarterly – up to $1,500 – and 1 percent cash back on all other purchases.

 Upsides: The opportunity to earn cash back on all purchases and 5 percent cash back in certain categories.

 Furthermore, cardholders must log in to their Chase account and activate their rewards category by the deadline each quarter to earn the 5 percent rate.
-For example, to earn 5 percent cash back during the third quarter category (restaurants and movie theaters), you must activate the category by Sept.
-14, 2017.
+For example, to earn 5 percent cash back during the fourth quarter of 2019 (on department store, PayPal and Chase Pay purchases), you must activate the category by Dec.
+14, 2019.

 Chase Freedom Unlimited overview

 The Freedom Unlimited card offers a flat rate of 1.5 percent cash back on all purchases.
 There’s no annual fee, and no interest on purchases and balance transfers for 15 months (then a variable rate of 16.74 to 25.49 percent).
 Also, the card is currently offering a $150 bonus for spending $500 in the first 3 months.

 Upsides: The Freedom Unlimited card offers a straight-forward rewards program that allows cardholders to earn 1.5 percent on every purchase they make – with no earning caps or rotating categories.
 It also comes with a stellar sign-up offer.

 Downsides: Although 1.5 percent cash back is a substantial amount to earn on purchases, the Freedom Unlimited does not allow cardholders to earn more for specific purchases.